jeffijoe/awilix/README.md

 where the name is the module name, and path is the actual full path to the module.

-This is used internally, but is useful for other things as well.
+This is used internally, but is useful for other things as well, e.g. dynamically loading an `api` folder.

 Args: